elastic/ml-cpp/dev-tools/docker/README.md

 This image is not intended to be built regularly.
 It is based on the latest `ml-linux-build` image, but with extra dependencies added in order to build PyTorch.
-Therefore, When changing any of the tools or 3rd party components required to build the machine learning C++ code dependencies increment the version, change the Dockerfile and build a new image to be used for subsequent builds on this branch.
-Then update the version to be used for builds in docker files that refer to it.
+Therefore, when changing any of the tools or 3rd party components required to build the machine learning C++ code dependencies:

+1. Increment the version
+2. Change the Dockerfile and build a new image to be used for subsequent builds on this branch.
+3. Update the version to be used for builds in docker files that refer to it.

 ### Depends on: ml-linux-build:29